 Though this is served as a side dish, I love mixing this murungakkai thokku with hot rice and eating it as such.

-2. Heat a pan with water, add tamarind piece, turmeric powder, 2 pinch salt, drumstick pieces and cook till soft.
+2. Heat a pan with water, add tamarind, turmeric powder, 2 pinch salt, drumstick pieces and cook till soft.

 3. Drain the drumstick pieces and open them.
 Remove the pulp using a spoon and keep aside.